-Congenital hypothyroidism (hy-poh-thy-roi-diz-uhm) is a condition found in newborn babies.
+Congenital hypothyroidism (hy-poh-thy-roi-diz-uhm) is a condition found in newborns.
+Congenital means that they are born with this condition.
 All babies are tested for this condition within the first week of life.
-When a newborn’s blood test shows values that are not normal, your doctor may suspect hypothyroidism.

 When a baby has this condition, the thyroid gland is not making enough hormones for the brain and body to grow and develop.

-Congenital hypothyroidism can be easily treated with a daily medicine.
-Children who do not take medicine to treat hypothyroidism will have trouble growing and may develop mental retardation.
+Congenital hypothyroidism can easily be treated with a daily medicine.
+Children who do not take medicine to treat hypothyroidism will have trouble with growing and developing.
 Most children take this medication for life.